NebelNidas/yt-intermediary/README.md

 In general, you're going to want to use the following tools:

 - [Matcher](https://github.com/NebelNidas/Matcher) by sfPlayer1 (or our fork for a better decompiler) can be used to create a match file between two JARs.
 In addition, it can load Enigma-format mappings, which can be used as an aid in figuring out changes.
-- [Stitch](https://github.com/NebelNidas/stitch) is a toolset for generating mappings based on match files. "generateIntermediary" is used to start a fresh chain of intermediary mappings, while "updateIntermediary" is used to add a new entry to the chain based on the previous entry and a matches file.
+- [Stitch](https://github.com/NebelNidas/stitch) is a toolset for generating mappings based on match files. `generateIntermediary` is used to start a fresh chain of intermediary mappings, while `updateIntermediary` is used to add a new entry to the chain based on the previous entry and a matches file.

 ## License